For a large number of comic fans, the current superhero movie boom has lacked one crucial ingredient: Venom

 2. It’s got a great cast

 Tom Hardy doesn’t do half-measures, and his performance as the titular character is suitably menacing.
 But he also has a great cast around him.
 Michelle Williams (The Greatest Showman) plays Brock’s lawyer girlfriend Anne Weying, while Riz Ahmed (Rogue One: A Star Wars Story) is a billionaire inventor on the verge of a new discovery.
-Woody Harrelson, Jenny Slate and Ron Cephas Jones also star.
+Woody Harrelson, Jenny Slate and Ron Cephas Jones also feature.

 In his natural habitat, Venom looks like a sentient oil spill; all coiling, liquid blackness.
 This means that, even when in symbiosis with Brock, it can manipulate its body to attack surrounding threats.
 And although Brock largely convinces the alien to only take down the bad guys, its unquenchable thirst for mayhem leads to many a sticky situation.